LearnOnDemandSystems/docs/lod/activities.md

 - **Score**: this displays the score value of the Activity.
 This will display _Practice_ for non-scored Activities, and a the score value of the Activity for scored Activities.

-- **Token**: this is the replacement token that is used in lab instructions to insert this Activity in the lab.
+- **Token**: this is the replacement token that is used in lab instructions to represent this Activity in the lab.
 Simply place the Replacement Token where you would like the Activity to appear in the lab instructions.

 - **Edit**: click this to edit the Activity.